niko-dunixi/git-export-zip/README.md

 a fully compiled executable!

 ## Prefer Bash?
-If you prefer the raw command-line the equivalent shellscript is this:
+If you prefer the raw command-line, the equivalent shellscript is this:

 ```